The nation has unexpectedly found themselves working from home. For some, this might be the first time you haven’t had a dedicated workspace to go to.

-You might have seen our contribution in this recent article by the Guardian: Is a room of one’s own a luxury or an essential.
+You might have seen our contribution in this article by the Guardian: Is a room of one’s own a luxury or an essential.

 “I knew the time had come to change my work environment when my laptop went missing amid a mass of Lego bricks and discarded toddler snacks.
 Situated in a cramped corner of my children’s playroom, my workspace was unaffectionate known as the “ploffice”